judka-uriel/uriel-book/uriel_en.md

-An important observation was made by Rambam in the Laws of Circumcision [3:7](https://www.sefaria.org/Mishneh_Torah,_Circumcision.3.7), repeated in Shulchan Arukh Yoreh Deah [268](https://www.sefaria.org/Shulchan_Arukh,_Yoreh_De'ah.268.9), that when an idolater comes and requests circumcision solely for medical reasons, it is forbidden, because he has no intention of renouncing idolatry, and in accordance
+An important observation was made by Rambam in the Laws of Circumcision [3:7](https://www.sefaria.org/Mishneh_Torah,_Circumcision.3.7), repeated in Shulchan Arukh Yoreh De'ah [268](https://www.sefaria.org/Shulchan_Arukh,_Yoreh_De'ah.268.9), that when an idolater comes and requests circumcision solely for medical reasons, it is forbidden, because he has no intention of renouncing idolatry, and in accordance